 The terms “plus-size” and “size-inclusive” are often used interchangeably.
 And while both could refer to clothing that extends beyond a size 18, for the women at whom these buzzwords are targeted, the distinction between the two terms is an important one.

-“Plus-size” is defined as any size above 16.
-This separates the 67-68% of women in the U.S. and Canada who wear a size 16 or up from the 33% who don’t.
-Despite being in the minority, the latter group’s size range, referred to as “straight” sizing, is considered the standard.
-In separating these two — making one the norm and the other the exception — plus-size women are automatically “othered,” according to Alexandra Waldman, the co-founder and creative director of Universal Standard, a clothing brand that carries sizes 00 to 40.
+“Plus-size” is defined as any size above 18.
+Despite plus-sized people being the majority in Australia, clothing that is not plus-sized, also referred to as “straight” sized, is considered the standard.
+In separating these two — making one the norm and the other the exception — plus-size women are automatically “othered,” according to Alexandra Waldman, the co-founder and creative director of Universal Standard, an American clothing brand that carries sizes 0 to 38.
 “And as soon as you’re the other, you’re the lesser,” she tells Refinery29.

 Under plus-sizing, plus-size shoppers are often relegated to either the back of the store or another store entirely.
 In many instances, plus-size offerings aren't stocked in stores at all, but rather, only sold online.
 This affects the styles that are offered, too.
 “Even brands that see that women of size need more options and more possibilities to express themselves, will still segregate that group,” says Waldman.
 “They’ll still say, ‘Okay, we hear you, we got you, but we’re only going to make three dresses, each that will go up to only a certain size and will have nothing to do with what we normally [sell] and the reason you admired our brand in the first place.’”